smartcontractkit/ccip-solana-bs58-generator/README.md

 # CCIP Solana BS58 Generator

+> **Note**
+>
+> _This repository represents an example of using a Chainlink product or service.
+It is provided to help you understand how to interact with Chainlink's systems so that you can integrate them into your own.
+This template is provided "AS IS" without warranties of any kind, has not been audited, and may be missing key checks or error handling to make the usage of the product more clear.
+You must thoroughly test and simulate all transactions offchain, validate functionality on testnet/devnet environments, and conduct comprehensive security reviews before deploying to mainnet or any production environment._

 A command-line interface for generating Base58 transaction data from Solana program IDLs for multisig execution.

 ## Table of Contents